TobiasJacob/pensacola-car-dealers/Readme.md

 # Pensacola car dealer dataset

-What is the best car
+When I was looking for a car, I created this data-set to find the best car of all dealerships in Pensacola.